-Right of withdrawal:
+Right of withdrawal / return:

 If you wish to return an order, send the item(s), undamaged and –if possible- in the original packaging, together with the packing slip and invoice to the address below within 14 days after the receipt.
 The shipping costs pertaining to the return will be borne by the customer.

-To use the right of withdrawal, inform Lifefood about your wish to return products by filling out the form for withdrawal and sending it to orders@lifefood.co.uk.
+To use the right of withdrawal, inform Lifefood about your wish to return products by filling out the return form and sending it to orders@lifefood.co.uk.
 You will receive a confirmation which is to be attached to the returning products.

 Send the products sufficiently post-paid to: